 Notably, Hägglund states “Far from being resigned to death, a secular faith seeks to postpone death and improve the conditions of life … The commitment to living on does not express an aspiration to live forever but to live longer and to live better, not to overcome death but to extend the duration and improve the quality of a form of life.”
 And later he adds, “To affirm mortal life is to oppose death, to resist and delay it as best as possible … When we wish that the lives of those whom we love will last, we do not wish for them to be eternal but for their lives to continue.”

 While Hägglund doesn’t long for immortality either for himself or others, I’d argue that the desirability of immortality is implicit in what he says about wanting to resist and delay death.
 As I’ve argued previously, all things being equal, longer lives provide the possibility for more meaning than shorter ones.
-Once you realize this there is no non-arbitrary point at which a meaningful life should end.
 As long as you find your life meaningful—whether you’ve lived a hundred or a thousand or a million years—you won’t want it to end.
 Yet if you want to end your life at any time you should have that option—that follows from respect for personal autonomy.

 This secular faith is committed to finite human flourishing as an end in itself.
 We care about our planet, ourselves, and others because we believe they’re valuable and we can lose them.
 Even religious people mostly care about others—not because of divine commands or the possibility of heavenly reward—but because we are all finite beings in need of care.
 If we care about things besides ourselves, we have secular faith.